jaja982005/dcbot/README.md

-The Discord BOT with spring boot.
+The Discord Bot with spring boot.
 This Bot will help you to make the x (twitter) url to vxtwitter url.

 Command List: